ansible/ansible/docs/docsite/rst/user_guide/playbooks_reuse_includes.rst

 Includes vs. Imports
 ````````````````````

-As noted in :doc:`playbooks_reuse`, include and import statements are very similar, however the Ansible executor engine treats them very differently.
+As noted in :ref:`playbooks_reuse`, include and import statements are very similar, however the Ansible executor engine treats them very differently.

 - All ``import*`` statements are pre-processed at the time playbooks are parsed.
 - All ``include*`` statements are processed as they are encountered during the execution of the playbook.

-Please refer to  :doc:`playbooks_reuse` for documentation concerning the trade-offs one may encounter when using each type.
+Please refer to  :ref:`playbooks_reuse` for documentation concerning the trade-offs one may encounter when using each type.

 Also be aware that this behaviour changed in 2.4.
 Prior to Ansible 2.4, only ``include`` was available and it behaved differently depending on context.